 We sourced this coffee with our friends at Ally Coffee, who have a history of elevating the profile of coffee farmers in Colombia, and thus raising the amount they can charge for their green coffee.

-Natural processed coffees from La Cristalina are fermented in cherry for 18 hours and dried on raised beds for 20 days.
+This lot of Natural processed coffee was fermented in cherry for 36 hours then transferred to raised beds to dry for 20 days.